stas-sl/esphome-sound-level-meter/README.md

   # see your mic datasheet to find sensitivity and reference SPL.
   # those are used to convert dB FS to db SPL

+  # if omitted, the reported values will be in dB FS units
   mic_sensitivity: -26dB        # default: empty
   mic_sensitivity_ref: 94dB     # default: empty
   # additional offset if needed